flosca/dmdp/README.md

 Be sure that you have latest version of Java and Leiningen.

-If you have a standalone version of application:
+If you have a standalone version of application (download lastest release [here](https://github.com/flosca/dmdproject/releases/tag/v1.0.0)):

 ## Usage